railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 Partner Categories
 ^^^^^^^^^^^^^^^^^^^

-You can list your partners by category using the menu  *Partners > Partners by category* .
+You can list your partners by category using the menu :menuselection:`Partners --> Partners by category` .
 This opens a hierarchical structure of categories where each category can be divided into sub-categories.
 Click a category to obtain a list of partners in that category.
-For example, click all of the partners in the category  *Supplier*  or  *Supplier > Components Supplier* .
-You'll see that if a company is in a subcategory (such as  *Components Supplier* ) then it will also show up when you click the parent category (such as  *Supplier* ).
+For example, click all of the partners in the category :menuselection:`Supplier`  or :menuselection:`Supplier --> Components Supplier`.
+You'll see that if a company is in a subcategory (such as :guilabel:`Components Supplier` ) then it will also show up when you click the parent category (such as :guilabel:`Supplier`).

 .. figure:: images/main_window_partner_menu_config.png